geobtaa/metadata/docs/recipes/R-08_pasda.md

 This step will clean up the harvested metadata and add our administrative values to each row.
 At the end, there will be a CSV file in your directory named for today's date.

 ## Step 5: Upload the CSV to GEOMG

+1. Upload the new records to GEOMG
+2. Use the Date Accessioned field to search for records that were not present in the current harvest.
+Retire any records that have the code "08a-01" but were not part of this harvest.